charmitro/emacs-ssh-machines/README.md

 ### Copying a file to an SSH Machine

 To copy a file from your local machine to the remote one, use `M-x copy-file-to-ssh-machine`.
 You will be prompted to select the file to copy, the target machin, and the remote destination path.

+### Managing SSH Keys

+The SSH Machines Management Tool now includes comprehensive SSH key management features:

+#### Viewing SSH Keys

+Use `M-x ssh-list-keys` to display all your SSH keys in a buffer.
+This will show:
+- The names of your key files
+- Whether each key has a corresponding public key
+- Associated comments (typically email addresses)

+#### Generating SSH Keys

+Execute `M-x ssh-generate-key` to create a new SSH key pair.
+You will be prompted for:
+- Key type (RSA, Ed25519, ECDSA, or DSA)
+- Key name (filename)
+- Key comment (typically your email address)
+- For RSA keys, you can specify the bit length (2048 or 4096)

+#### Copying SSH Keys to Remote Servers

+Use `M-x ssh-copy-key` to copy a public key to a remote server.
+This simplifies the process of setting up key-based authentication.

+#### Associating Keys with Specific Servers

+Execute `M-x ssh-associate-key-with-machine` to link a specific SSH key with a server in your machines list.
+When you connect to this server using `M-x ssh-connect`, the associated key will be used automatically.

 ## Configuration